jax-ml/jax/docs/tutorials/automatic-differentiation.md

 (automatic-differentiation-evaluating-using-jax-value_and_grad)=
 ## 4. Evaluating a function and its gradient using `jax.value_and_grad`

-Another convenient function is {func}`jax.value_and_grad` for efficiently computing both a function's value as well as its gradient's value.
+Another convenient function is {func}`jax.value_and_grad` for efficiently computing both a function's value as well as its gradient's value in one pass.

 Continuing the previous examples: